rstudio/shiny/_includes/tutorial/sending-images.md

 ### Using clientData values

 In the first example above, the plot size was fixed at 400 by 300 pixels.
-For dynamic resizing, it's possible to use values from `clientData` to detect the output size.
+For dynamic resizing, it's possible to use values from `session$clientData` to detect the output size.

-In the example below, the output object is `output$myImage`, and the width and height on the client browser are sent via `clientData$output_myImage_width` and `clientData$output_myImage_height`.
-This example also uses `clientData$pixelratio` to multiply the resolution of the image, so that it appears sharp on high-resolution (Retina) displays:
+In the example below, the output object is `output$myImage`, and the width and height on the client browser are sent via `session$clientData$output_myImage_width` and `session$clientData$output_myImage_height`.
+This example also uses `session$clientData$pixelratio` to multiply the resolution of the image, so that it appears sharp on high-resolution (Retina) displays:

 #### server.R

 {% highlight r %}
-shinyServer(function(input, output, clientData) {
+shinyServer(function(input, output, session) {

   # A dynamically-sized plot
   output$myImage <- renderImage({
     # Read myImage's width and height.
 These are reactive values, so this
     # expression will re-run whenever they change.
-    width  <- clientData$output_myImage_width
+    width  <- session$clientData$output_myImage_width
-    height <- clientData$output_myImage_height
+    height <- session$clientData$output_myImage_height

     # For high-res displays, this will be greater than 1
-    pixelratio <- clientData$pixelratio
+    pixelratio <- session$clientData$pixelratio

     # A temp file to save the output.
     outfile <- tempfile(fileext='.png')